jonjau/jonjauhari.com/README.md

 # v3

 Version 3 of my personal website.
-It's built with Next.js and Tailwind.
+It's built with Next.js and Tailwind, deployed with Vercel.
 It should function without JavaScript enabled, hopefully!

 - V2 was built with Gatsby and styled-components, deployed with Netlify.
 - V1 was built with Hugo and plain CSS and Sass, deployed with GitHub Pages.